con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 In order to relieve every affliction,
 So that all ignorance may be dispelled,
 I shall reveal this to all sentient beings
-According to their unique dispositions.'
+According to each one's capacity.'
 (15)

 > evam adhyeṣya guhyendro vajrapāṇis tathāgatam |